tinymce/tinymce-docs/migration-from-4x.md

 ### Settings

 In TinyMCE 5.0, some configurations have been removed because they are no longer necessary or an improved solution has been introduced.
 All inline style configurations have been removed in TinyMCE 5.0 in favor of modern CSS.
-This affects all TinyMCE 4 Ui component configurations.
+This affects all TinyMCE 4.x UI component configurations.

 #### Added Settings